bhdzllr/web-template/src/css/styles/README.md

 # Modules #

 This directory is for all types of parts: Smaller parts like elements/components or larger parts like custom modules composed out of elements/components that can be used on pages.

-Examples are "_settings-variables.scss", _component-card.scss", "_component-accordion.scss", "_module-contact-form.scss", "_module-page-header.scss", "_page-contact.scss" or "_vendor-*.scss".
+Examples are "settings-variables.css", "component-card.css",
+"component-accordion.css", "module-contact-form.css",
+"module-page-header.css", "page-contact.css" or "vendor-*.css".